9 Words Created by Spelling Other Words Backwards

 Sometimes, when you’re naming streets, you just run out of ideas.
 In Annapolis, Maryland, there’s a little street called Silopanna Road.
 There’s also a big Annapolis summer music festival called Silopanna.

-The little hamlet of Retsof, New York was named for William Foster, owner of a salt mine company there.
-Retsof is now best known for a 1994 salt mine collapse.
+The little hamlet of Retsof, New York, was named for William Foster, owner of a salt mine company there.
+Retsof is now known for a 1994 salt mine collapse [PDF].

 The Dylan Thomas play Under Milk Wood was set in a Welsh village with a Welsh-looking name, Llareggub.
 In fact, it was not a Welsh name at all, but “bugger all” backwards.

 In the old days, companies had to be discreet and a little coy in ads for constipation remedies.
-Serutan’s tagline asked customers to “read it backwards,” emphasizing that their product was the natural way to “provide peristaltic stimulation.”
+Serutan’s tagline asked customers to “read [it] backwards,” emphasizing that their product was the natural way to “[get] you regular and [keep] you regular.”